-Select the functions for program call: Press the PGM CALL key
+To select the functions for program call, press the PGM CALL key.

-▶ Press the DATUM TABLE soft key.
+Press the DATUM TABLE soft key

 Select the complete path name of the datum table or the file with the SELECT soft key and confirm your entry with the END key.